disoardi/tig/README.md

 ## ToDo

+[ ] All config with variables, also for telegraf configuration files [ ] InfluxDB first setup
+[ ] Compose only for agent deploy

 ## Authors

 Contributors names and contact info

-Davide Isoardi abacus@linux.it or business mail davide.isoardi@valuepartners.com
+Davide Isoardi abacus@linux.it or mail davide@isoardi.info

 ## Version History

+* 0.2
+    * variable for configuration
 * 0.1
     * deploy base infrastructure
     * define first telegraf configuration